FusselTeddy/awesome-piracy/readme.md

 - [megaDDL](https://megaddl.co/) Mega, Go4up, 1Fichier, NitroFlare, Openload
 ​
 #### Youtube Streaming
--[Piped](https://piped.kavin.rocks/) :star2: A less-bloated ad-free [Youtube frontend](https://github.com/TeamPiped/Piped).
+- [Piped](https://piped.kavin.rocks/) :star2: A less-bloated ad-free [Youtube frontend](https://github.com/TeamPiped/Piped).
--[Invidious](https://invidious.io/) The original inspiration for piped.
+- [Invidious](https://invidious.io/) The original inspiration for piped.
 Depending on the host, it sometimes breaks.
 Still a decent option that doesn't rely on JavaScript.
 Ad-free
--[Newpipe](https://github.com/TeamNewPipe/NewPipe) A mobile ad-free frontend.
+- [Newpipe](https://github.com/TeamNewPipe/NewPipe) A mobile ad-free frontend.
 No Google Dependencies.
--[Newpipe with Sponsorblock and Return Youtube Dislikes](https://github.com/polymorphicshade/NewPipe) A Newpipe fork with Sponsorblock and Return Youtube Dislike functionality.
+- [Newpipe with Sponsorblock and Return Youtube Dislikes](https://github.com/polymorphicshade/NewPipe) A Newpipe fork with Sponsorblock and Return Youtube Dislike functionality.
--[LibreTube](https://github.com/libre-tube/LibreTube) A mobile app built on Piped.
+- [LibreTube](https://github.com/libre-tube/LibreTube) A mobile app built on Piped.
--[SkyTube](https://skytube-app.com/) An open-source YouTube™ app for Android™ -[ReVanced](https://github.com/ReVancedTeam) Continuing the legacy of Vanced (Not affiliated with Vanced team).
+- [SkyTube](https://skytube-app.com/) An open-source YouTube™ app for Android™
+- [ReVanced](https://github.com/ReVancedTeam) Continuing the legacy of Vanced (Not affiliated with Vanced team).
 Currently a Work in progress
--[VueTube](https://vuetube.app/) A simple FOSS video streaming client aimed to recreate ALL features from their respective apps (and more).
+- [VueTube](https://vuetube.app/) A simple FOSS video streaming client aimed to recreate ALL features from their respective apps (and more).
 Work in Progress
 ​
 ## Media Centre Applications
+- [Jellyfin](https://github.com/jellyfin/jellyfin) :star2: An open-source fork of Emby.
+A self-hostable media library
-- [Plex](https://www.plex.tv/) :star2: Your content—from live and recorded TV and personal media, to on-demand web shows, video news, and podcasts—beautifully organized and ready to stream everywhere.
+- [Plex](https://www.plex.tv/) Your content—from live and recorded TV and personal media, to on-demand web shows, video news, and podcasts—beautifully organized and ready to stream everywhere.
 - [Emby](https://emby.media/) a personal media server with apps on just about every device.
 - [Kodi](https://kodi.tv/) an award-winning free and open-source home theater/media center software and entertainment hub for digital media.
 - [OpenPHT](https://github.com/RasPlex/OpenPHT) a community-driven fork of Plex Home Theater